Awarded our 34th CC in Weimaraners in 2021

 Debbie has judged Weimaraners since 2005 at open show level and has attended/passed all the necessary KC seminars.
 She awarded her first set of CCs at the Weimaraner Club of Scotland Championship Show in 2017 and then at Windsor Championship Show in 2019.

-She is also on judging C lists with the relevant clubs for the GSP, Pointer, Italian Spinone, Hungarian Viszla, English Setter and Bracco Italiano; and has successfully completed seminars (non-assessment) in these breeds.
+She is also on judging lists with the relevant clubs for the GSP, Pointer, Italian Spinone, Hungarian Viszla, English Setter, Curly Coated Retriever and Bracco Italiano; and has successfully completed seminars (non-assessment) in these breeds.

 Debbie is the Breed Education Coordinator for the Weimaraner, a role that liaises between the Weimaraner Breed Clubs and the Kennel Club with regards to Judges Education.